 It is cold here right now.
 We have had a fairly mild winter until the last week or so and I am ready for it to warm up again.
 I am counting down the months until summer!
 Thinking about warm weather got me thinking about our trip to Boston last summer.
 It was a business trip for me, but Dan tagged along and brought Aiden.
-This post is actually written by him.
+This Boston travel guide is actually written by him.
 It includes all his adventures in Boston and things to do with a baby in Boston!

 By Dan Castan

 Melissa had a four-day business trip to Boston for a meeting she was running.
 Since I had some time available to take off from work and I have family in the area I joined Melissa with Aiden.
 When Melissa is running one of these meetings she works 12-14 hour days.
 With this in mind, I had to plan a whole day of keeping Aiden entertained.
 Here are some tips for things to do with a baby in Boston.

 I did not change Aiden’s daily routine.
 I fed him his bottles at the normal times and would make it back to the hotel for his two daily naps.

 We normally walk with Aiden at least twice a day.
 The walks are about one-mile to one-and-a-half-miles.
 These walks are very necessary to keep Aiden entertained and to help wear him out.
 He is a very curious little guy and I love feeding into his curiosity, plus the fresh air is great for both of us.

 We stayed in the Park Plaza Boston Hotel and Towers, which had plenty of areas to walk around.
 Here are the places I walked with Aiden to: